Guidelines for lawyers working with clients in the Mental Health Review Tribunal

 • Be prepared to set aside additional time to interview a client.

-• Consider arranging more than one interview so as to reduce client fatigue/anxiety and provide information in manageable amounts.
+• Consider arranging more than one interview to reduce client fatigue/anxiety and provide information in manageable amounts.

 • Recognise the effects of the client’s medication and treatment.
 Schedule appointments at times when the client can maximise their engagement and understanding.